Skip to content

 Tosa’s System

-Tosa’s system was based on Hot Zones, or Neighbours’ bets, in which a bet is placed on a certain number and several numbers either side of it.
-They favoured the Call Bets such as Orphelins (orphans), Voisins du Zero or le Tiers du Cylindre (a third of the wheel).
+The best explanation is that Tosa’s system was based on Hot Zones, or Neighbours’ bets, in which a bet is placed on a certain number and several numbers either side of it.
+The Call Bets such as Orphelins (orphans), Voisins du Zero or le Tiers du Cylindre (a third of the wheel) also helped with this strategy.

-The state of the wheel is the important factor, and the team searches for tables where some slight defect or bias reduces the randomness of the game.
+The state of the wheel is the important factor, and the team searched for tables where a slight defect or bias reduced the randomness of the game.

 Albert Einstein is reported to have said: ‘No one can win at roulette unless he steals money from the table while the croupier isn’t looking.’
 Well, it looks like Tosa and his team have proved him wrong.

 Tosa joins a list of players that claim to have cracked the roulette code.
-Dr. Richard Jarecki claim to have cracked the code – he also looked for imperfect wheels.
+Dr. Richard Jarecki also claimed to have cracked the code – he also looked for imperfect wheels.

 The Ritz got off lightly.